Overview Getting Here What to Bring Health & Accessibility Communication Application & Cost Schedules Location Climate

 Telephone: If you are calling the Abbey, and know the three digit extension of the monastic office or monk you would like to reach, you may enter it at the prompt.
 Otherwise, please leave your message in the general mailbox and it will be forwarded appropriately.
 When monastic responsibilities keep us from answering the telephone, please leave a message and we will return your call as soon as possible.
 If while at the Abbey you need to make a phone call, please make arrangements with the Guestmaster.
 We ask that you not use cell phones while at the Abbey.

-Cell Phones: To minimize distractions while at the Abbey, please check with the Guestmaster before using your cell phone.
-We ask that you not use lap top computers, please.
+Cell Phones: To minimize distractions while at the Abbey, we ask that cell phones or other screens be used only in case of an emergency; please check with the Guestmaster.
 Lay trainees are welcome to use the telephone in the Vimilakirti Hall (Guest House), but we ask that calls be made and received during rest periods whenever possible.
 We suggest that guests bring phone cards for personal calls.
 Shasta Abbey does not accept collect calls.

 Mailing Address: During your stay lay trainees at Shasta Abbey may have their mail forwarded or addressed as follows: